rapid7/insightconnect-plugins/plugins/symantec_bcs/help.md

 # Description

-The Symantec BCS plugin allows you to submit a file to Symantec Security Response.
+The Symantec Business Critical Services plugin allows you to submit a file to Symantec Security Response

-[Symantec BCS](https://submit.symantec.com/websubmit/bcs.cgi) is a suspected infected file or hash submission form that sends data to Symantec Security Response.

 # Key Features

 * Submit a malicious file or hash